 Tested by mum Jade Carrick for the Mother&Baby Awards 2018: "I was taken aback at how easy the monitor was to set up and quickly fell in love with the additional features.
 The sweet little light show and lovely music is perfect for setting a calming environment and my baby loved gazing at the lights.
 The talk back function was brilliant and the monitor is sensitive enough yet not too loud."

 Read our full review of the BT Audio Baby Monitor 450 here

 Any downsides?
 It needs recharging often.

 This is a brilliant, flexible product with a variety of sounds from heart beats to tunes, and star projections for little eyes to follow.
-It looks good too and took silver in the best sleep product category in the Mother&Baby awards 2017.
+It looks good too.

 Any downsides?
 Our testers felt that a clock and temperature gauge would make it even more multi-functional.